kobus-v-schoor/dotgit/README.md

 compatible with the old ones, although it is easy to migrate to the new version's format.
 To do so, do the following:

-- Firstly, do a hard restore using the old version of dotgit (either bundled with the new package or simply using an old install) by running `dotgit.sh hard-restore`.
-Doing so will copy all the files out of your repo into your home folder.
-- Delete the old dotfiles folder inside your repo named "dotfiles"
+- Firstly, backup your current dotfiles repo in case something goes wrong
+- Next, inside your dotfiles repo, move the dotfiles folder to its new location by running `mv dotfiles tmp; mkdir dotfiles; mv tmp dotfiles/plain`.
 - You can leave your filelist as-is, the filelist syntax hasn't changed.
 Since the new version doesn't support encryption (yet) you can either delete your "cryptlist" file or keep it, it won't used anymore.
+Note that the encrypted files in your repo will be deleted once you run the new dotgit since it won't be able to find them in the filelist.
 - With the new version of dotgit, run `dotgit update -v`.
-This will copy back your files from your home folder into your dotgit repo.
+This will update the repo if necessary and will also fix the symlinks in your home folder.
+- Commit the changes to your repo using either git or `dotgit commit`
 - Familiarize yourself with the new dotgit syntax which has changed slightly to better follow conventions commonly found on the command-line by reading through the help using `dotgit -h`